- Types of chemist

 Analytical chemist

 An analytical chemist explores the chemical composition of substances and how they behave in a variety of different conditions.
-This knowledge is then applied to many processes we use in day to day life.
-An analytical chemist may be found working in environmental issues, forensics, product development, quality control or toxicology to name a few.
+This knowledge is then applied to many of the processes we use in daily life.
+An analytical chemist may be found working on environmental issues or in forensics, product development, quality control or toxicology, to name a few.

 Medicinal chemist